 - Lessons take place in my studio on either a Yamaha or Steinway grand piano, or a Yamaha 605 Clavinola with a built in sequencer.
 Ample parking is available on both sides of the street.

 - Video recording is used regularly as an incentive for completing pieces and to compile a portfolio of accomplishments.
 Videos are maintained for each student and available to parents at any time (please bring a USB drive).
+Students can use video at home to evaluate their practice.

 - Group lessons are held prior to performances and exams and occasionally at other times throughout the year.